‘Big Brother 19’ Spoilers: Christmas Attacks Josh Over Paul – Won’t Take Off Blinders

 Despite the Big Brother live feeds showing Josh changed his tone after Christmas rejected his reality check moment, he stayed up camtalking about Paul.
 Despite Josh seeing Paul’s path to the finale, he confirmed he won’t turn on him and said he doesn’t doubt him.
 What’s insightful about Josh’s camtalking is he’s right that they need a plan that works for all three of them.

 Josh said he’ll try again with Christmas despite her negative reaction.
-Josh said Christmas is “annoyed with me” but then wondered if he should push back because he needed to “act on it” meaning his suspicions.
+Josh said Christmas is “annoyed with me,” but then wondered if he should push back because he needed to “act on it” meaning his suspicions.
 Josh said he wants to “pump the brakes” so they can “do what’s best for the three of us.”
 Josh is spot on with this, but it seems Christmas has blinders on about Paul.

 Jason to be evicted, Paul sitting pretty for DE